The famous story of salt from the baie de Bourgneuf

 Passionate about her craft, she harvests and sells fleur de sel, coarse salt and flavored salts certified by the "Nature et Progrès" label guaranteeing 100% natural, local and fair-trade ingredients.

 This new saltworks cannot be visited, as it is difficult to access due to its location in a protected natural area.
-However, you can support Mélanie by buying her products: her salt is available all year round at the tourist office in Les Moutiers-en-Retz, as well as in Villeneuve-en-Retz, La Bernerie-en-Retz, Préfailles, Saint-Michel-Chef-Chef and La Plaine-sur-Mer.
+However, you can still support Mélanie by purchasing her products : her salt is available all year round at the tourist office in Les Moutiers-en-Retz, as well as in Villeneuve-en-Retz, La Bernerie-en-Retz, Préfailles, Saint-Michel-Chef-Chef and La Plaine-sur-Mer.

 • history salt bourgneuf villeneuve saltworks salt marshes - © Mélanie Chaigneau